joaquingrech/GroqApiLibrary/README.md

 ## Installation

-1. To use this library, you'll need to install the following NuGet packages:
-   - Newtonsoft.Json
-     ```
-     dotnet add package Newtonsoft.Json
-     ```
-2. Copy the GroqApiClient.cs file and the IGroqApiClient interface file into your project.
+1. Either reference the GroqApiLibrary in your project or copy the GroqApiClient.cs file and the IGroqApiClient interface file into your project.

 ## Usage